evanphx/json-patch/README.md

 is controlled by an `options` parameter of type `*jsonpatch.ApplyOptions`.

-Structure `jsonpatch.ApplyOptions` includes the configuration options above and adds a new option: `AllowMissingPathOnRemove`.
+Structure `jsonpatch.ApplyOptions` includes the configuration options above and adds two new options: `AllowMissingPathOnRemove` and `EnsurePathExistsOnAdd`.

 When `AllowMissingPathOnRemove` is set to `true`, `jsonpatch.ApplyWithOptions` will ignore `remove` operations whose `path` points to a non-existent location in the JSON document.
 `AllowMissingPathOnRemove` defaults to `false` which will lead to `jsonpatch.ApplyWithOptions` returning an error when hitting a missing `path` on `remove`.

+When `EnsurePathExistsOnAdd` is set to `true`, `jsonpatch.ApplyWithOptions` will make sure that `add` operations produce all the `path` elements that are missing from the target object.

 Use `jsonpatch.NewApplyOptions` to create an instance of `jsonpatch.ApplyOptions` whose values are populated from the global configuration variables.